microsoft/fit-on-fhir/src/README.md

 * Reads the user ID from the message
 * Retrieves the user's refresh token from key vault and uses it to pull the user's data from the Google Fit API
 * TODO: Assuming we transform the data to some FHIR-compatible format?
-* Pushes the data to FHIR server
+* Pushes the data to the IoT connector for FHIR server
 * Updates the user's refresh token and stores the new token in key vault

 ## Post-Deployment Test